 Learn more about IA Clarington Tactical Income Class

 The performance data comparison presented is intended to illustrate the historical performance of the IA Clarington Tactical Income Class as compared with historical performance of widely quoted market indices.
-As this fund invests substantially in its Reference Fund (IA Clarington Tactical Income Fund), the differences discussed are those of the Reference Fund.
+As this fund invests substantially in its Reference Fund (IA Clarington Strategic Income Fund), the differences discussed are those of the Reference Fund.
 There are various important differences that may exist between the Fund and the stated indices that may affect the performance of each.
 The benchmark is a blend of 40% FTSE Canada Universe Bond Index and 60% S&P/TSX Composite Index.
 The blended benchmark presented is intended to provide a more realistic representation of the general asset classes in which the Fund invests.
 The FTSE Canada Universe Bond Index is comprised of Canadian investment grade bonds and has significantly different portfolio duration characteristics.
 The FTSE Canada Universe Bond Index consists of a broadly diversified selection of investment-grade Government of Canada, provincial, corporate and municipal bonds issued domestically in Canada.
 The S&P/TSX Composite Index is the premier indicator of market activity for Canadian equity markets, with 95% coverage of Canadian-based, TSX-listed companies.
 The index includes common stock and income trust units and is designed to offer the representation of a broad benchmark index while maintaining the liquidity characteristics of narrower indices.
 The Fund's fixed income component can invest in both investment grade and high yield bonds while the benchmark has exposure only to investment grade bonds.
 The Fund may have exposure to equities and bonds domiciled both in Canada and outside of Canada while the benchmark only has exposure to equities and bonds domiciled in Canada.
 The Fund may have currency risk exposure while the benchmark has none.
 The Fund may hold cash while the benchmark does not.
 Overall, the Fund's bond and equity exposure can differ, because the Fund does not use a fixed ratio similar to the benchmark.
 It is not possible to invest directly in market indices.
 The performance comparison is for illustrative purposes only and does not imply future performance.
-Effective February 23, 2015, the sub-advisor of the Fund changed from Aston Hill Asset Management Inc. to Industrial Alliance Investment Management Inc. Effective December 30, 2014, the investment objectives and strategies of the Fund were changed.
+Effective December 30, 2014, the portfolio manager was changed from Aston Hill Asset Management Inc. to Industrial Alliance Investment Management Inc. Effective December 30, 2014, the investment objectives and strategies of the Fund were changed.
 Effective March 22, 2019, the reference fund of the Fund was changed to IA Clarington Strategic Income Fund.